Knowledge Center

 3. Source candidates from a diverse talent pool

 Diversity was the top recruiting priority for 57% of talent leaders in our survey.
 Diverse teams bring more perspectives, backgrounds, and ideas to the table.
-A Gartner report revealed that employee performance is 12% higher in diverse vs non-diverse organizations.
-Plus, sourcing for diversity can expand your talent pool to more candidates, veterans with years of experience but a different way of stating it, for example.
-To achieve a diverse workforce, you have to draw from a diverse talent pool and be mindful of the law.
+A Gartner report revealed that employee performance is 12% higher in diverse versus non-diverse organizations.
+Plus, sourcing for diversity can expand your talent pool to more candidates, including industry veterans with years of less traditional experience.
+To achieve a diverse workforce, you have to draw from a diverse talent pool while remaining mindful of the law.

 In the US, the Equal Employment Opportunity Commission (EEOC) and Office of Federal Contract Compliance Programs (OFCCP) requirements come into play.
 Under both guidelines, employers can create targeted outreach campaigns to boost the number of diverse candidates in their pipeline.
 This could include sourcing candidates from women-in-STEM clubs at universities, networking with organizations like Out in Tech, and so on.
 To orchestrate these campaigns and ensure talent searches comply with the law, many organizations turn to software.
 Findem, for instance, allows sourcers to analyze the probabilistic diversity makeup of their talent pool and prioritize diverse candidates for outreach.